 Stampin' Cut & Emboss Machine (pictured)

-Stiched Shapes (pictured) and Stampin' Cut & Emboss Machine
+Stiched Rectangles (pictured) and Stampin' Cut & Emboss Machine

 Embossing folders are products which help stampers to create textured paper.
 I often use these textured patterns as backdrops to build other elements on.
 In order to make these possible, experienced stampers use embossing folders, which are like a semitransparent mini plastic books with an embedded design.
 Paper is placed in between the two sheets of plastic and then that folder is placed in between additional plates on the Stampin' Cut & Emboss Machine.
 The embossing folder and paper are hand cranked through the machine to imprint the texture upon the paper.
 It is a great technique that adds curiosity and attention to your cards.

 My suggestion is to consider the types of cards you make and which embossing folders will coordinate with that theme.
 Here are my thoughts on three general categories.